 - (B) that the applicant has paid or will pay, simultaneously with filing the application, the admission fee shown on the court's website, subject to reimbursement if the application is denied; - (C) that the applicant either has completed the District of Montana's online training for electronic filing or is proficient in electronic filing in another federal district court; - (D) by what court(s) the applicant has been admitted to practice, the date(s) of admission, and the date(s) of termination of admission, if any; - (E) that the applicant is in good standing and eligible to practice in these courts; - (F) that the applicant is not currently suspended or disbarred in any other court; - (G) whether the applicant has ever been held in contempt, otherwise disciplined by any court for disobedience to its rules or orders, or sanctioned under Fed.
 R. Civ.
 P. 11 or 37(b), (c), (d) or (f) or their state equivalent; the name of the court before which the proceedings were conducted; the date of the proceedings; and what action was taken in connection with those proceedings.
-A copy of any such contempt, discipline, or sanction order must be included with the application; - (H) whether the applicant has concurrently or within the two years preceding the date of application made any pro hac vice application to this court, the title and the cause number of each matter in which an application was made, the date of application, and whether the application was granted; - (I) that the applicant understands that pro hac vice admission in this court is personal to the attorney only and is not admission of a law firm and that the attorney will be held fully accountable for the conduct of the litigation in this court; and
+A copy of any such contempt, discipline, or sanction order must be included with the application; - (H) whether the applicant has concurrently or within the two years preceding the date of application made any pro hac vice application to this court, the title and the cause number of each matter in which an application was made, the date of application, and whether the application was granted; - (I) that the applicant understands that pro hac vice admission in this court is personal to the attorney only and is not admission of a law firm and that the attorney will be held fully

-- (J) that the applicant has complied with Mont.
-R. Prof'l Conduct 8.5. - (4) Leave to appear pro hac vice is granted or denied solely at the discretion of the presiding judge.
-Revocation of leave to appear pertains to the instant case only and does not automatically bar application in another case or membership in the bar of the court. - (5) Duties of Local Counsel.
+- accountable for the conduct of the litigation in this court; and - (J) that the applicant has complied with Montana Rule of Professional Conduct 8.5. - (4) Leave to appear pro hac vice is granted or denied solely at the discretion of the presiding judge.
+Revocation of leave to appear pertains to the instant case only and does not automatically bar application in another case or membership in the bar of the court. - (5) Pro hac vice counsel must update the information required by L.R.
+83.1(d)(3)(A), (D) (as to termination of admission only), (E), (F), and (G) if it is or becomes incorrect or incomplete at any point in the duration of the admission. - (6) Duties of Local Counsel.
 Local counsel must participate actively in all phases of the case, including, but not limited to, attendance at depositions and court proceedings, preparation of briefs and discovery requests and responses, and all other activities to the extent necessary for local counsel to be prepared to go forward with the case at all times.
 Unless otherwise ordered, local counsel must sign all pleadings, motions, and briefs.
 The court, in extraordinary circumstances and on motion by local counsel, may suspend or modify local counsel's duties.
 If the court alters local counsel's duties or waives this rule-neither of which will occur routinely-all documents subsequently filed must be signed by counsel actively involved in the case.